cristinagalisteo/gitana/README.md

 ***Fig 5.** Phylogenetic tree without missing information.*

 \
-The previous tree contains several mistakes due to the missing information in `--file`.
+The previous tree lacks several data due to the missing information in `--file`.
 If we want to highlight the possible missing information in the generated tree we may use `--isna`.

 ```
 gitana.R --tree trees.file --file infoStrainsNA.tsv -l -i --bar 0.05 -y 0.3 -x -0.01 --isna --output basic_isNA.png